moustachio-belvedere/recipes/winter_salad.md

 # M's winter salad

+## Ingredients
+- 1 orange
+- sesame oil
+- cider vinegar
+- honey
+- salt, pepper
+- 4/5 carrots
+- 1 apple
+- 1 large betroot

 ## Method
 ### Dressing
 1. zest and juice one orange
-2. start with a tablespoon of sesame oil, and a 'mean' tablespoon of cider vinegar, half a teaspoon of honey, salt and peppr
+2. start with a tablespoon of sesame oil, and a 'mean' tablespoon of cider vinegar, half a teaspoon of honey, salt and pepper
 3. adjust above three liquid ingredients to taste

 ### Salad